-Daouda Sembene is currently a Senior Economic Advisor to the President of Senegal.
-He was previously an Executive Director of the International Monetary Fund where he represented 23 African countries on the Executive Board.
-During his board tenure, he chaired the statutory Board Committee tasked with strengthening collaboration between the IMF and other international institutions, particularly the World Bank Group and the United Nations.
-In this role, he helped develop and implement the first formal collaboration framework between the IMF and World Bank boards.
-Prior to serving as IMF Executive Director, Sembene spent most of his professional career in that institution, assuming positions of increasing responsibility at the Research Department, the Independent Evaluation Office and the Executive Board.
+Daouda Sembene is a Distinguished Non-Resident Fellow at the Center for Global Development.
+He was previously a senior economic advisor to the President of Senegal.
+Daouda was also an Executive Director of the International Monetary Fund where he represented 23 African countries on the Executive Board.
+During his IMF board tenure, he chaired the statutory Board Committee that is tasked with strengthening collaboration at the board level between the IMF and other international institutions, notably the World Bank Group, the United Nations, and WTO.

 Prior to serving as Executive Director of the IMF, Daouda spent most of his professional career in that institution, assuming various positions at the Research Department, the Independent Evaluation Office, and the executive board.
 He also served as senior advisor to the Minister of Economy, Finance, and Planning in Senegal.
 In that capacity, he was appointed as IMF and World Bank Alternate Governor for Senegal.
 He also served briefly as Head of the Financial Sector and Competitiveness General Directorate in the same ministry.
 He participated in the Expert Group Meetings of the 72nd Session of the United Nations General Assembly in New York.

 Daouda began his career at the World Bank in Washington as part of a team of lecturers in macroeconomic management.

 He is the founding CEO of a non-profit organization based in Senegal that aims to promote digital and social inclusion in local communities (www.sunubibliotech.org).
 He serves as a member of the Project Steering Committee of the Financial Sector Development Programme in the West Africa Economic Monetary Union (FSD WAEMU).